Last Updated on 08/16/20 by quiltripping

 At a couple of locations though, I could watch the artist at work, so I presume their shops had more unique material.

 But the two shops that I appreciated the most were the ones that sold products made by women’s cooperatives.
+In my travels, I like to search out items made by women and support their home based industries.
 At Sasik, local women hand applique Arabic designs onto cushions covers or wall hangings.
 The proceeds from this non-for-profit go back to the women and their families.

 At MOTO, you can find beautiful and stylish bags and baskets which are handwoven using traditional methods from wild date palm fronds.
 MOTO works with over 200 women from local fishing villages that work in small cooperatives.
 The women are able to do the work at home which allows them to continue to take care of children and elderly family members.
 A fair price policy gives the women the opportunity to earn an income and to become financially independent.